 "Songs like these are why being a music head in Minnesota is so wonderful." -Michelle Los Minneapolis Examiner

 "Shynes has the rare ability to blend shades of multiple genres over an acoustic landscape, and his songs possess a lyrical depth rarely paired with such universal appeal.
-Performing regularly at the world renowned Dakota Jazz Club in Minneapolis, as well as having broken ground at the historic Hotel Cafe in Los Angeles, this is a songwriter to watch in the years to come.
-Vastly emerging from humble beginnings in a small central Minnesota town, Shynes has toured with National recording artist Howie Day, as well as opening up for Emerson Hart of Tonic, Matt Hires, Eric Hutchinson, and Tyler Hilton.
+This is a songwriter to watch in the years to come.
+Vastly emerging from humble beginnings in a small central Minnesota town, Shynes has toured with Platinum recording artist Howie Day, as well as opening up for countless National acts.
 "The thing that seems to separate Shynes from other performers in his field is unquestionably his voice.
 With a range and falsetto that is nothing short of captivating, his acoustic finger picking style acts as the perfect bed of warmth on which his soulful lyrics can rest."

 While growing up in a small town in central Minnesota, music played only a small role in the life of singer/songwriter Michael Shynes.
 "I can't say that it was my first love, but I am honestly glad that it wasn't.
 I found it when I was drawn to it, and that's the best and most natural way for anything to take place."
 So what then, led to the musical transformation?
 Although I was expecting an elaborate and lengthy response, his answer was simply, "A black garbage bag."
 Shynes then explains.